sd-hi/weather-server/README.md

 Step by step instructions on setting up these prerequisites can be found in the Appendix section further down.

 ### System requirements
-If you intend on running this application on the same machine as a MySQL database and a Grafana instance, these minimum specifications are recommended:
+If you intend on running this application on the same machine as a PostgreSQL database and a Grafana instance, these minimum specifications are recommended:
 - 2 GB RAM
 - 10 GB disk